Note. This lesson is part of an advanced course. To start from the beginning, go to the table of contents.

 Adjust your language, tone, and level of detail to suit your intended audience.

 Be sure that your ideas are organized clearly and logically.
-Check your transitions between sentences, ideas, and between paragraphs.
+Check your transitions between sentences, between ideas, and between paragraphs.
+Make sure you are using the correct transitions.

 Check your topic sentences and headings, if any, to make sure they are clear and create a logical structure.